In: computer, software.

 Git

-Git is just the most popular version control app today.
+Git is by far the most popular version control app today.
 It’s not the only one.

 Also, Git != Github.
 Git is the application.
-Github.com is a website that hosts code and allows developers to work together on code (and it happens to use Git)
+Github.com is a website that hosts code and allows developers to work together on code (and it happens to use Git).
+Github is NOT the only website that hosts Git code.

 To convert a repo to shallow: